ixd-hof/processingexamples/JuniorlabEaster2016/readme.md

 ###Minecraft, Arduino and LittleBits
 http://www.juniorlab.de

-This year we'll teach kids at the Easter Juniorlab in Berlin how to create experimental interfaces and controllers for Minecraft with Processing.
+This year we'll teach kids at the Easter Juniorlab in Berlin how to create experimental interfaces and controllers for Minecraft with Processing and Arduino (LittleBits).

 ![Littlebits](http://ixd-hof.de/wp-content/uploads/2016/03/LittleBits_Minecraft_500.jpg)